 Everything you need to know to prepare for back to school anxiety, lunches and sleep habits.

-We have the tools you need to prepare your kids for going back to school during this time.
+We have the tools you need to prepare your kids for going back to school.
 Our comprehensive School Health web resource answers the top health questions of parents, teachers and school administrators.

 What’s really important to prepare your child for success at school is to make sure they are as healthy as possible when they sit down to learn.
 That means ensuring they are eating and sleeping well and are able to recharge after school in a healthy way to prepare for the next day.